mtemporim/Databases/MySQL/MySQL-Shell/Dump/util.loadDump.md

 >[!IMPORTANT]
 >
-> Important: The util.loadDump library are executed in MySQL Shell by Java Script interpreter, so to acces this option type \js
+> The util.loadDump library are executed in MySQL Shell by Java Script interpreter, so to acces this option type \js

 >[!IMPORTANT]
 >
-> Important 2: the backup of MySQL Shell made by util.dump*, create the backup in a folder including all data and metadata in separate files, to load you is needed this entire folder
+> The backup of MySQL Shell made by util.dump*, create the backup in a folder including all data and metadata in separate files, to load you is needed this entire folder

-### This example load a backup of schema/database who call "MyDatabaseName" in C:\Temp with backup name "MybackupDatabaseName" into another MySQL instance
+### This example load a backup of schema/database who call "MyDatabaseName" in temporary directory with backup name "MybackupDatabaseName" into another MySQL instance

 ##### Windows
   ```util.loadDump("C:/Temp/MyDatabaseName/", {dryRun:false, showProgress:true, resetProgress:true, skipBinlog:true, threads:4, loadDdl:true, loadIndexes:true})```